trs/pure-stream/docs/Transformers.md

 > [`from`]('./Creators.md#from)

 ### `chunkMap`

-> Combine the items in a stream into chunks of the given size and apply a function to each chunk
+Combine the items in a stream into chunks of the given size and apply a function to each chunk.

 ```js
 import {from, chunkMap} from 'pure-stream';